Mentors

 Jay made it to the highway and held out a thumb.
 It didn’t take long.
 All he could see of the driver when the door opened was a bottle on the seat between his legs.
 Jay looked around him.
 There were no witnesses.
 There was no one to see what he was doing – what he was getting himself into. - only the sneering face reflected in the car’s windshield, studying the fresh boy it had found out on the road in the middle of the night.

 “This is how it happens.”
-Jay shook off an awful thought – he could hear the newscaster. “…last seen getting into a car outside the…the public is asked to…”
+Jay shook off an awful thought.
+He could hear the newscaster. “…for young Jay Smith…last seen getting into a car outside the…the public is asked to…”

 “Get in.”
 The driver was checking his mirror.
 The flickering cab light cast a sickly yellow glow on the bloated face.
 He seemed agitated, excited.
 The hand cranking up the volume on the radio was shaking - badly.
 “Christ, in or out, make up your fucking mind!” he spat.
 “It’s completely up to you…how far you want to go.”

-It took nine hours and one frightening detour, but Jay made it to downtown Montreal in one exhausted piece, and ten dollars in his pocket.
+It took nine hours and one frightening detour, but Jay made it to downtown Montreal in one exhausted piece, and a ten-dollar bill in his pocket.

-Jay’s mother would call the police the next morning, but the police, and the mother, knew full well what her son had done.
+Jay’s mother would call the police the next morning, but the Desk Sargent and the mother knew full well what the son had done.

-“I should have stayed a kid,” Jay muttered.
+“I should have stayed a kid,” Jay muttered to the healthy-looking lady bicycling past, wearing the tight jean shorts and a big grin, her long red hair streaming and her glistening legs pumping.
 “I could have cut lawns and washed cars for the rest of my life.”

-The man poked a leather toe at the empty guitar case.
+A leather toe poked at the empty guitar case.
 “I’ve seen you around.”
-He shifted his weight to the other leg as if to settle in.
-“What the fuck are you doing here?”
+The man shifted his weight to the other leg as if to settle in.
+“What are you doing here?”

 “Can you get out of my sun please?”